PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 The [Robot Operating System](https://www.ros.org/about-ros/) (ROS) is a flexible framework for writing robot software.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.

 We have planned this competition around ROS because of its features as well as its widespread use in robotics research and industry.
-The version that will be used for this year's competition is **ROS 2 Humble**.
+The version that will be used for this year's competition is **ROS 2 Humble** and utilizing Python.

 ![ROS and APIs](assets/ros-apis.png)